Kevin Teare: Curating

-The earliest work Teare is known for are the mortar and lattice paintings from 1975–80.
+The earliest work Teare is known for are the mortar and lattice paintings from 1975 to 1980.
 [The "lattice" paintings were FIRST shown at the now-defunct Belmont Gallery on South Washington St., in Bloomington, Indiana, circa 1974–75 and then at the Monroe County Library in Bloomington, Indiana, before being shown in Indianapolis and New York.]
 These were shown at The Indianapolis Museum of Art and at 55 Mercer Gallery in New York at the behest of the sculptor Julius Tobias.
 In 2007 they were exhibited at The Islip Museum of Art for the "Surface Impression" show curated by Karen Shaw.
 Starting in the early 80's his work took a decidedly more political turn calling on his use of military and world history and utilizing symbols, flow charts and cartography as part of the painted compositions.
 The earliest of these works were shown in 1982 at P.S.1 in an exhibition curated by Marcia Tucker called: "Critical Perspectives".